-(a) To increase community and City resilience by adapting current services, practices, and infrastructure to withstand current and projected future climate conditions.
+(a) To increase community and corporate resilience by adapting current services, practices, and infrastructure to withstand current and projected future climate conditions.

-- (a) Assess climate change risk to infrastructure, services, and development plans. - (b) Use a climate adaptation strategy to manage and respond to identified risks now and in the future.
-(Revised Bylaw No. 9855 December 19, 2022) - (c) Assess and report on current and projected future climate conditions for the Saskatoon region through research and engagement activities.
+- (a) Assess climate change risk to infrastructure, services, and development plans. - (b) Use a corporate climate adaptation strategy to manage and respond to identified risks now and in the future. - (c) Assess and report on current and projected future climate conditions for the Saskatoon region through research and engagement activities.

-E6 COMMUNITY LEADERSHIP
+6 COMMUNITY LEADERSHIP